Iowa Corn Growers Association

 Increasing Corn Productivity and Improvement Through Phenotyping

 Meeting future corn production challenges and demands will require the development and management of corn hybrids that will perform well in spite of increased weather variability.
 To address this challenge, an ambitious wide scale plant phenotyping (trait measurement) initiative was launched which will expand our understanding of the interacting roles of corn genetics with crop environments on corn performance.
-Iowa Corn continues to leverage the corn genome to gain understanding of how the corn genes translate into traits, to improve our ability to get more productivity out of an acre of ground.
+Iowa Corn continues to leverage the investment in the corn genome to gain understanding of how the corn genes translate into traits, to improve our ability to get more productivity off an acre of ground.
+By measuring traits of economic importance (e.g. yield, drydown, standability) along with environmental conditions and the genotype of hybrids, we can begin to draw associations between genotypes and the ultimate performance of hybrids in the field.

 The key objectives of this research are to: